LQHHHHH/Pear_Haplotype_Genome/README.md

 Please cite this paper if you find our pipeline or script helpful in your study:

-<B>Haplotype-resolved T2T genome assemblies and pangenome graph of pear reveal diverse patterns of allele-specific expression and genomic basis of fruit quality traits</B>
+<B>Haplotype-resolved T2T genome assemblies and pangenome graph of pear reveal diverse patterns of allele-specific expression and genomic basis of fruit quality traits.
+Plant Communications. https://doi.org/10.1016/j.xplc.2024.101000</B>